lotaris/lotaris-glassfish-maven-plugin/README.md

 ## Usage

-1. Clone the [ROX Java Client](https://github.com/lotaris/lotaris-glassfish-maven-plugin) and follow the instructions.

-2. Clone the repository.
+1. Clone the repository.

-3. Run the following command
+2. Run the following command

 ```bash
 cd <projectFolder>
 mvn clean install
 ```

-4. Put the following dependency in your pom.xml
+3. Put the following dependency in your pom.xml

 ```xml
 <plugin>